 If you or a loved one has suffered injury or harm at the hands of a plastic surgeon, you may be eligible to seek compensation for your past and future medical expenses (including the cost of corrective/revision surgery), loss of income, disfigurement, disability, emotional pain and suffering, and more.

-To learn more about plastic surgery malpractice in New York and New Jersey, please contact us to speak with the renowned medical malpractice attorneys at Oshman & Mirisola.
+To learn more about plastic surgery malpractice in New York and New Jersey, please contact us to speak with the renowned medical malpractice attorneys at The Oshman Firm.
 We are available to evaluate your case to determine the best way to protect your interests.

 Plastic Surgeons’ Responsibilities